BridgeHead Software

 BridgeHead Software is a group of computer software and services companies mainly serving the healthcare sector.
 The parent company BridgeHead Software Limited is unquoted and registered in London, England.
-The group is headquartered in Ashtead, Surrey in the UK.
+The group is headquartered in Leatherhead, Surrey in the UK.

 The group operates in North America through a wholly owned subsidiary BridgeHead Software Inc based in Woburn, MA.
 It also wholly owns BridgeHead Systems Ltd, a UK-registered company which holds title to its proprietary software.

-In Germany the group is represented by BridgeHead Software GmbH which comes under separate ownership.

 Products

 The company sells backup and archival software which is mainly used in North American hospitals as an adjunct to the MEDITECH healthcare information system (which is not supplied with an integral backup or archiving capability).
 However, BridgeHead products are also used in other sectors including the military, government and utilities, and there is some use of BridgeHead software outside North America, notably in the UK where the company was founded.

 During the COVID-19 pandemic BridgeHead supplied the UK National Health Service with mobile clinical testing software.